Databases by Topic:

 Note: CCH Intelliconnect will prompt you for a username and password.
 To use the database, create a username and password.
 You will not be billed for the account, and use of your account will fall under St. Mary’s University’s account.

-AccessUN (on-campus and off-campus access)
+ForeignLaw Guide (On-campus and off-campus access)

 Provides access to secondary law sources from jurisdictions around the globe.

 NatLaw World (formerly called InterAM) (Requires special password.
-Click here for the password.)
+Click here for the password)

 Provides Spanish language and some English language translations of legal and law related documents from Latin and South American nations.